Rule 8.70. Application, construction, and definitions

 As used in this article, unless the context otherwise requires:

-(1)"The court" means the Supreme Court or any Court of Appeal that elects to implement an e-filing project.
+(1)"The court" means the Supreme Court or a Court of Appeal.

 (A)Any filing submitted to the reviewing court, including a brief, a petition, an appendix, or a motion;